mytsai/openawsem/README.md

 We are still in beta. all codes are subject to changes.

 An implementation of the AWSEM coarse-grained protein folding forcefield in OpenMM (assuming anaconda is properly installed.
-If not, please go to "link")
+If not, please go to link https://www.anaconda.com/download)

 Create python3 environment
 ```